-Clinton was Secretary of State in the Obama Administration from 2009-2013.
+Clinton was Secretary of State in the Obama administration from 2009 to 2013.
 She lobbied for American companies in foreign countries.
-Clinton drafted the Trans-Pacific Partnership and pried open Chinese markets to U.S. companies.
+Clinton drafted the TPP and pried open Chinese markets to U.S. companies.
 She lobbied for women's and human rights.
-She forged major diplomatic breakthroughs with Russia (since rescinded by Putin).
+She forged major diplomatic breakthroughs with Russia.
+These were ties since rescinded by Putin.

 Clinton's 2008 Economic Platform